pineunity/tacker/doc/source/devref/multisite_vim_usage_guide.rst

 Default VIM configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The default vim needs to be registered and added to tacker.conf under
-'nfvo_vim' section.
-This is required when the optional argument -vim-id
+The default vim needs to be registered.
+This is required when the optional
-is not provided during vnf-create.
+argument -vim-id is not provided during vnf-create.
 Refer to steps described in
-`manual installation`_ to add it into tacker.conf.
+`manual installation`_ to register default vim.

 .. _manual installation: http://docs.openstack.org/developer/tacker/install/manual_installation.html#registering-default-vim